+The Contractor shall ensure accessibility and availability of qualified providers to all Enrollees.
+The Contractor shall maintain an adequate network that provides continuum of care to ensure the Enrollee has access to care at the appropriate level.
 The Contractor shall ensure that upon decertifying an Enrollee at a certain level of care, there is access to Providers for continued care at a lower level, if such care is determined Medically Necessary.
 The Contractor shall coordinate and collaborate with Providers on discharge plans and criteria.